kahypar/mt-kahypar/README.md

 Besides its fast and high-quality partitioning algorithm, Mt-KaHyPar provides many other useful features:

-- **Scalability**: Mt-KaHyPar has excellent scaling behavior (up to 25 with 64 threads), while increasing the number of threads does not adversely affect the solution quality.
+- **Scalability**: Mt-KaHyPar has excellent scaling behaviour (up to 25 with 64 threads), while increasing the number of threads does not adversely affect the solution quality.
 - **Deterministic Partitioning**: Mt-KaHyPar offers a deterministic partitioning algorithm, ensuring consistent solutions for the same input and random seed.
 - **Large K Partitioning**: We provide a partitioning configuration for partitioning (hyper)graphs into a large number of blocks (e.g., k > 1024).
 - **Graph Partitioning**: Mt-KaHyPar includes optimized data structures for graph partitioning, achieving a speedup by a factor of two for plain graphs.